Travel And Fitness

 A run-down outdoor gym in Medellín, Colombia.

-With the constant stress that goes with being on the road, many travelers will put off regular exercise until they return home or maybe consider the constant shuffling about on foot and hauling backpacks around to be enough of a work out.
+With the constant stress that goes with being on the road, many travelers will put off regular exercise until they return home or maybe consider the constant shuffling about on foot and hauling backpacks around to be enough of a workout.
 For us, we fall into bad habits while traveling if we don’t make exercise a priority.
 Often times this means finding a gym in unfamiliar territory.
-In rural towns or cities where you don’t speak the language, you have be a little savvy as they don’t always have a protocol for strange foreigners asking for a day pass.
+In rural towns or cities where you don’t speak the language, you have been a little savvy as they don’t always have a protocol for strange foreigners asking for a day pass.
 Being friendly and confident can often get you a free gym visit.
 For the gyms that charge for entry, we have paid anywhere from $1 USD for entry (in Guatapé, Colombia) to $8 USD (in Kotor, Montenegro) which means that we spend less on gym fees than when we are paying for membership at any regular gym in the United States.
-The best part about finding gyms in foreign cities is that it’s often it’s own adventure.
+The best part about finding gyms in foreign cities is that it’s often its own adventure.
 You end up seeing a part of the town you wouldn’t normally venture to, you interact with locals in their environment, and appreciate different cultures with a common activity.

 Beyond the obvious benefits of working out, we find that this little dose of routine gives us crucial travel stamina.
 Long bus rides, late nights, early mornings, stressful accommodations and travel in general means constant flux.
 Nothing gives us a healthy reset and a boost to the immune system like a solid workout.